JustinLove/Donation-setup-interface-for-Planetary-Annihiliation-Ablegamers-event/notes.md

     - x update data
     - store data
   - configuration (ENV?)
-  - adding uniques ids
+  - x adding uniques ids

-1234567
-  3456789

-1234567
-  345678779

-end of know list a moving pointer into sample walk sample until the remainder of sample matches known item

   - filter by match, match ids
   - add or correct match number
   - Edit the feed: We had a lot of unspecified donations.
 Some of them of them got clarified out-of-band,  although outright gifts are possible.
 Have a way for donators to contact someone for retargeting if time allows.